This is a live, interactive, hands-on cooking class held online via Zoom. See our event policies at the bottom of this webpage.

-Equipment and Ingredient List for this class will be linked here soon.
+Equipment and Ingredient List for this class is accessible here.

 If you’re new to 18 Reasons Online, please read this guide: How to Take an Online Class at 18 Reasons.
 Five calendar days before class, 18 Reasons may decide to cancel this class if not enough tickets are sold.
 We will notify registrants by email about cancellations.